elysiajs/elysia/README.md

 // [GET] /gamer/Botan => "Botan"
 ```

-As body is lazily execute as promise, simply use `.then` to modify body.
+You can easily modify body in transform to decouple logic into separate plugin.
 ```typescript
 new KingWorld()
 	.post<{